DapperDog/PokemonTCGOCodeChecker/README.md

 As a note it seems they limit requests to around 500 per 24h period, it wasn't really an issue once you get through the bulk of your codes.

-Youtube Video showing how to run it: https://youtu.be/1xWUNClPAAI
+Youtube Video showing how to run it (unlisted video for now): https://youtu.be/1xWUNClPAAI

 # Requirements